Is it possible to have sensory problems due to cerebral palsy?

 Sensory processing abnormalities in children with cerebral palsy can come in the form of hypersensitivity or hyposensitivity.

 Those with hypersensitivity may be avoidant of physical touch, crowds, and loud sounds because they have heightened senses.
+For example, those with a hypersensitivity to touch may not be able to tolerate a shirt tag touching them, while most individuals would not even notice the tag was there.

 In contrast, those with hyposensitivity will have decreased sensory processing and may not respond to stimuli because the brain cannot process it.
+They require more sensory input for their brain to register it.

 Sensory deficits can negatively affect a child’s: